 - Day-to-day tasks are significantly hindered, including shopping, work, socialising, etc.

 - You are made to suffer psychologically as a result (i.e. depression)

 But when exactly does a person need hip replacement surgery?
-In this respect, a surgery of this nature is usually necessary when the joint becomes so worn that mobility is notably reduced and pain is still suffered while resting or in cases of osteoarthritis.
-In addition to this, hip replacement surgery can be offer for those suffering from:
+A surgery of this nature is usually necessary when the joint becomes so worn that mobility is notably reduced and pain is still suffered while resting or in cases of osteoarthritis.
+In addition to this, hip replacement surgery can be offered for those suffering from:

-While the majority of surgeries should be performed with the upmost of care, there are circumstances in which clinical negligence could cause serious injury.
+All surgeries should be performed with the correct standard of care.
+However, there are circumstances in which clinical negligence could cause serious injury.
 Although a settlement amount cannot undo the harm you were put through, compensation for hip replacement surgery could cover any surprise medical bills from your recovery period.

 What Is The Procedure Of Hip Replacement Surgery?

 Once anaesthetic is administered, the surgeon handling the operation will make a small incision (cut) in the hip to remove the hip joint and implant an artificial joint in its place.
 This procedure can take anywhere between 1 and 2 hours to complete.
-You can find more information about a hip replacement procedure by clicking here.
+You can find more information about a hip replacement procedure through the NHS.

-You can discuss this time limit, along with what circumstances may waiver its restrictions, with our expert advisors.
+You can discuss the time limit for making hip claims, along with what circumstances may waiver its restrictions, with our expert advisors.